kstenschke/doShell/README.md

 **Type text:**

+Note: Oftentimes a faster alternative over simulated typing is putting text into the clipboard and than pasting it.

 | Command            | Description                            |
 | ------------------ | -------------------------------------- |
 | ``#type "TEXT"``   | Simulate typing given text on keyboard |